Skip to main content

 },

-By clicking the plus/minus buttons on the shopping cart page, call the bindtap attribute to trigger the corresponding functions for adding or reducing items in the cart.
-Pass the ID of the clicked product, then filter the product in the cart database by ID within the function, and finally call the update() method to increment or decrement the num value of the specified product.
+By clicking the plus/minus buttons on the shopping cart page, the bindtap attribute triggers corresponding functions to add to cart or decrease cart items, passing the ID of the clicked product.
+In the function, filter the product in the shopping cart database by ID, then call the update() method to increment or decrement the num value of the specified product.

 // Increment